CharlieLeee/muwanx/docs/docs/getting-started/core-concepts.md

 ## Browser Execution

-One of Muwanx's key features is that everything runs in the browser:
+One of muwanx's key features is that everything runs in the browser:

 ### WebAssembly